 What about the more than half of the American work force that lives from paycheck to paycheck?
 They have little or no savings.
 They don’t own assets that will inflate.
 Their wages are nowhere close to keeping up with inflation.
 In the greatest of ironies, the easy monetary policy in the United States that is intended to keep the economy humming is actually destroying the standard of living for the lower and middle classes – the very people these moves are meant to help and protect.

 Jay Powell and the Federal Reserve blew it.
-Big Time.
+Big time.
 How could they call inflation “transitory” for over a year?
 Mind boggling.
 Supply chains will of course correct over the next couple of years as Covid winds down, but do you think most corporations are going to REDUCE the prices of their goods and services when this happens?
 I doubt it.

 Although late to the party, the Fed is finally acting.
 It will stop Quantitative Easing (QE) in March.
 This means the Fed will no longer be buying all sorts of bonds and infusing Federal money into our money supply and banking system.
 Money gets a little tighter.